-Above: H. Berthold AG type specimen.
-Photograph © Boris Chauvet.
-This spread is likely from their c.1900 export catalogue, or one of the additions to it produced in c.1903 or c.1907.
+Above, a spread from an H. Berthold AG type specimen catalogue.
+The photograph is © Boris Chauvet.
+This spread is likely from Berthold’s c.1900 export catalogue, or one of the additions to it produced in c.1903 or c.1907.
 See note below.

 Hey Internet, this is my website.
 Some of you have told me that you missed my blogging.
 This post is for you.
 Finding enough time and relevant content to feed the site is difficult, but I’m happy to announce a research project I’ll be undertaking soon.